routegy/routegy-docs/app/docs/reference/patterns.md

       contains: Something else
 ```

-Make `how_can_we_improve` textarea visible only if less than three stars are selected in the `experience` starrating element.
+Make the `how_can_we_improve` textarea visible only if fewer than three stars are selected in the `experience` rating element.

 ```yaml
 experience: